 Duration of express consent

-It is also necessary to look at the nature of the consent on a case-by-case basis, and assess what sort of telemarketing calls or marketing faxes a person would reasonably expect to receive under the inferred consent provisions.
+Whether consent may be inferred also depends on the sort of telemarketing calls or marketing faxes a person would reasonably expect to receive under an existing relationship.

 Duration of inferred consent

-Further information about the register can be found at www.donotcall.gov.au.
+Further information about the Register can be found at www.donotcall.gov.au.